discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 You can also access it via the "hamburger" menu in the upper right.
 Admin functions are generally marked with the wrench :wrench:  icon, so look for that.

-Do come back and spend time exploring your admin dashboard.
+Come back and spend time exploring your admin dashboard.
 But first things first!

 ### Enter Required Settings

 Go to the [Required tab](/admin/site_settings/category/required) of the site settings and enter all the required basic items. **Until you set these required values, _your Discourse is broken!_**

 By default you get the same standard generic "penciled in" Discourse logo everyone gets.
-Look for the [**assets for the forum design**](/t/assets-for-the-forum-design/5) topic; follow the instructions there to upload your logos there, and then paste the uploaded image paths into the required logo settings.
+Look for the [**assets for the forum design**](/t/assets-for-the-forum-design/5) topic; follow the instructions there to upload your logos to that topic, and then paste the uploaded image paths into the required logo settings.

 ### Establish Staff

 You are the only staff member right now.
-Staff members are official representatives of this community:
+Staff members are official representatives of this community and they come in two varieties:

-- **Admins**, who can do anything and configure anything on this site.
+1. **Admins**, who can do anything and configure anything on this site.
-- **Moderators**, who can edit all posts and users, but cannot add categories or change any site settings.
+2. **Moderators**, who can edit all posts and users, but cannot add categories or change any site settings.

 It's lonely at the top.
-You may want to grant other users moderator or admin &ndash; to do so click the admin button :wrench: on their user page, then look for the grant buttons.
+You may want to grant other users staff abilities &ndash; to do so click the admin button :wrench: on their user page, then look for the grant buttons.

 ### Private or Public?

 Discourse assume you want a public discussion area.
-If you prefer a private one, be sure to check out these settings:
+If you prefer a private one, check out these settings:

 - `must_approve_users`
 - `login_required`